MaroonAngel/Team-Bypass/README.md

 # Team Bypass
- Allows specific teams to join when the server is at capacity.
+ A fabric mod for minecraft that allows specific teams to join when the server is at capacity.